 Designated areas are provided for visitor parking.
 Please do not park in areas designated for buses.
-The areas in front of the building designated for buses must not be used to pick-up or drop-off students from 8:30-9:30 a.m. and from 2:30-4:00 p.m.
+The areas in front of the building designated for buses must not be used to pick-up or drop-off students from 8:00-9:30 a.m. and from 2:30-4:00 p.m.
+Parents must come into the building to pick up children with a photo ID.